 Do your knees crack?

+Here is the original concept sketch on a thumbnail of the packaging shape.
 One of the main ingredients in the product was derived from wool (how interesting!) so a later sketch I made showed a woman, in a yoga pose, rising above a fluff of wool.
 Yeah, wool.

 Neither of these sketches would make it to the final illustration.